CryptoCoder50/BSC-Moonwalker-Docs/help/troubleshooting.md

 {% endtab %}
 {% endtabs %}

-### PancakeRouter: EXPIRED
+### MoonwalkerRouter: EXPIRED

-> The transaction cannot succeed due to error: PancakeRouter: EXPIRED.
+> The transaction cannot succeed due to error: MoonwalkerRouter: EXPIRED.
 This is probably an issue with one of the tokens you are swapping.

 Try again, but confirm \(sign and broadcast\) the transaction as soon as you generate it.

 This happened because you started making a transaction, but you didn't sign and broadcast it until it was past the deadline.
 That means you didn't hit "Confirm" quickly enough.

-### Pancake: K
+### Moonwalker: K

-> The transaction cannot succeed due to error: Pancake: K. This is probably an issue with one of the tokens you are swapping.
+> The transaction cannot succeed due to error: Moonwalker: K. This is probably an issue with one of the tokens you are swapping.

 Try modifying the amount on “To” field.
 Therefore putting "\(estimated\)" symbol on “From”.
 Then initiate the swap immediately.

 This usually happen when you are trying to swap a token with its own fee.

-### Pancake: TRANSFER\_FAILED
+### Moonwalker: TRANSFER\_FAILED

-> The transaction cannot succeed due to error: execution reverted: Pancake: TRANSFER\_FAILED.
+> The transaction cannot succeed due to error: execution reverted: Moonwalker: TRANSFER\_FAILED.

 Make sure you have 30% more tokens in your wallet than you intend to trade, or try to trade a lower amount.
 If you want to sell the maximum possible, try 70% or 69% instead of 100%.
 Caused by the design of Restorative Rebase tokens like tDoge or tBTC.